Cambridge Net Zero Action Plan

 Implementation Status Indicators

 To track the progress of each Action in the NZAP, Cambridge has assigned a graphic that will appear in the "Implementation Status" component of the Action.
-The implementation status means where Cambridge is in working on the steps of each action as it relates to the timeline created for that action.
-The timeline was formally adopted in January 2023 with the updated 5-Year Plan.
+The implementation status means how far aong we are in implementing each action relative to the timeline that was created for that action.
+The timelines were formally adopted in January 2023 with the updated 5-Year Plan.

 The green light (top left) indicates that the action is on track with the timeline adopted in 2023.